CraneSoftwrights/revenge/en/README.md

 Players begin with all four of their pegs in their respective start zone.
 There is no order to removing pegs from the start zone.

-Players proceed around the play area, typically though not always in the clockwise direction.
+Players proceed around the play zone, typically though not always in the clockwise direction.

-Players enter their safe zone from their safe zone entry point, without needing to complete their turn at their safe zone entry point, and head towards their end zone.
-Note, however, that a peg is not qualified to move if there are insufficient holes from their play position through their safe zone and to their end zone.
+Players enter their safe zone from their safe zone entry point when moving clockwise (not when moving counterclockwise), without needing to complete their turn at their safe zone entry point, and head towards their end zone.

+Players in the safe zone are protected from revenge and swaps.

+A counterclockwise move for players in the safe zone backs them out of the safe zone into the vulnerable play zone counterclockwise from the safe zone entry point.
+Players in the end zone cannot play counterclockwise moves out of the end zone, as the end zone is separated from the safe zone.

 Players enter the end zone based on the nature of the win that has been agreed upon before the start of the game.
 See <a href="#5-the-win">5 The win</a> for details.